 Project Capsule: Gahanna High School Modular Press Box

 This 900 sq. ft. high school modular press box was constructed to add more seating and create an enhanced viewing experience.
-The two piece building is 90 feet long overall and 10 feet wide offering a main control box, two coach’s boxes, and a suite on each end.
-The wood- trimmed 60×48” windows allow for extraordinary viewing of any sporting event and are slanted at a slight angle to prevent any glare.
+The two-piece building is 90 feet long overall and 10 feet wide offering a main control box, two coach’s boxes, and a suite on each end.
+The wood-trimmed 60×48” windows allow for extraordinary viewing of any sporting event and are slanted at a slight angle to prevent any glare.
 There is roof access for camera crews to tape events surrounded by a 10×20’ railing.
-The box was placed just behind the bleachers 35’ off the ground on a steel structure.
+The mobile press box was placed just behind the bleachers 35’ off the ground on a steel structure.
 Built-in counter tops offer ease and comfort in sports reporting.

 Do you have questions about modular buildings?
 Click here to contact your local branch location.